preynolds/git-backup/README.md

 Usage:

-1. Clone your repositories to be backed up into a single directory on some server
+1. Clone your repositories to be backed up into a single directory on some server:

     mkdir /home/myuser/mybackups
     cd /home/myuser/mybackups